Chester Township, New Jersey: Local government

 In 1958, Chester Township changed its form of government from the Township form to a Faulkner Act form, Small Municipality, Plan C. The township is one of 18 municipalities (of the 564) statewide that use this form of government, which is available to municipalities with fewer than 12,000 residents at the time of adoption.
-The governing body is comprised of four Councilmembers and the Mayor, all elected at-large for three-year terms on a staggered basis as part of the November general election, with two seats coming up for election in consecutive years followed by the mayoral seat in the third year of the cycle.
+The governing body is comprised of the mayor and four councilmembers, all elected at-large for three-year terms on a staggered basis as part of the November general election, with two seats coming up for election in consecutive years followed by the mayoral seat in the third year of the cycle.
 The candidates run on a partisan basis at regular primary and general election times.
 Independent candidates, having declared their intentions at primary time, run only in the general election.

 Chester Township's form of government features a strong mayor, who acts as the township's executive, overseeing the creation of a budget, preparing an annual financial report and the enforcement of state and local laws, and is responsible for hiring most township officials (with approval of the Council).
 The Council, which is the township's legislative body, selects one of its members to serve as president to preside when the mayor is not present.
 The mayor participates and votes in Council sessions and makes committee assignments to Councilmembers.
 The mayor and a member of the Council serve on the Planning Board.